viv-liu/microsoft-graph-docs/api-reference/v1.0/resources/groups_overview.md

 Learn more about formulating membershipRules in [advanced rules](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-groups-dynamic-membership-azure-portal).

-**NOTE** Dynamic membership rules requires the tenant to have a license at tier [Azure Active Directory Premium P1](https://azure.microsoft.com/en-us/pricing/details/active-directory/) or greater.
+> **Note**: Dynamic membership rules requires the tenant to have a license at tier [Azure Active Directory Premium P1](https://azure.microsoft.com/en-us/pricing/details/active-directory/) or greater.

 ## Other types of groups